revaturelabs/interviewquestions/InterviewSpecificQuestions/HTML-CSS/CSS.md

 ---

-37. What’s the difference between “resetting” and “normalizing” CSS?
+37.What’s the difference between “resetting” and “normalizing” CSS?
 Which would you choose, and why?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)